markets/awesome-ruby/README.md

 ## Data Visualization

-* [Chartkick](http://ankane.github.io/chartkick/) - Create beautiful Javascript charts with one line of Ruby.
-Works with Rails, Sinatra and most browsers (including IE 6).
+* [Chartkick](http://chartkick.com/) - Create beautiful Javascript charts with one line of Ruby.
 * [GeoPattern](https://github.com/jasonlong/geo_pattern) - Create beautiful generative geometric background images from a string.
 * [LazyHighCharts](https://github.com/michelson/lazy_high_charts) - A simple and extremely flexible way to use HighCharts from ruby code.
 Tested on Ruby on Rails, Sinatra and Nanoc, but it should work with others too.
 * [ApexCharts.rb](https://github.com/styd/apexcharts.rb) - Awesome charts for your ruby app.
 Works on any ruby app, including Rails app.
 It even works on plain HTML+ERB files.